ddgae2/network/ReadME.md

 Compiling, Training, and Evaluating the Model

-I dont know the answer these questions.
+I dont know the answer to these questions.

 How many neurons, layers, and activation functions did you select for your neural network model, and why?